YuukanOO/uniformcss.com/get-started/fundamentals/color-system.md

 ## Temperature Colors

-Temperature colors are colors dedicated to be used to represent intensity or state.
-They are intended to be used for representing form input states such as warning or danger.
+Temperature colors are specifically designed to be used to represent intensity or state.
+They are particularly useful for representing form input states such as warning or danger.

 <div class="grid grid-cols-4 leading-6 gap-18">
   <div class="p-12 radius-sm text-white font-xs font-bold bg-cold">